SAP/cloud-identity-developer-guide/docs/Authorization/TechnicalCommunication.md

 # Technical Communication

-AMS supports authorization for technical communication for both *technical users*, i.e. systems and *principal propagation*, i.e. forwarded user requests, as documented below.
+The Authorization Management Service (**AMS**) supports authorization of technical communication for both *technical users* (systems) and *principal propagation*.
+In principle propagation, user requests are forwarded, as documented below.

 ## App-to-App

-The recommended strategy for authorizing technical communication requests in provider applications is to use SAP Cloud Identity Service [App-to-App Integration](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/consume-apis-from-other-applications).
-Here, the request of the caller is authorized by AMS policies in the provider application based on the consumed API permission groups.
+The recommended strategy for authorizing technical communication requests in provider applications is to use SAP Cloud Identity Services [App-to-App Integration](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/consume-apis-from-other-applications).
+Here, the request of the caller is authorized by authorization policies in the provider application based on the consumed API permission groups.

-The consumed API permission groups can be found in the the `ias_apis` claim of the SCI token:
+The consumed API permission groups can be found in the the `ias_apis` claim of the tokens from SAP Cloud Identity Services:

 ```json
 {